What Is A Spiritual Journey- To Become Born of The Spirit of God

 2. The Scripture Definitions of Carnal Nature re: Bible Study Tools

-CarnalUnconverted men are so-called ( 1 Corinthians 3:3 ).
-They are represented as a “carnal mind, which is enmity against God” ( Romans 8:6 Romans 8:7 ).
-Enjoyments that minister to the wants and desires of man’s animal nature are so-called ( Romans 15:271 Corinthians 9:11 ).
-The ceremonial of the Mosaic law is spoken of as “carnal,” because it related to things outward, the bodies of men and of animals, and the purification of the flesh ( Hebrews 7:169:10 ).
+The ceremonial of the Mosaic law is spoken of as “carnal,” because it related to things outward, the bodies of men and of animals, and the purification of the flesh ( Hebrews 7:16; 9:10 ).
 The weapons of Christian warfare are “not carnal”, that is, they are not of man’s device, nor are wielded by human power ( 2 Corinthians 10:4 ).

 Walking Our Spiritual Journey

-Yes, we know that some Religious Philosophers may tell you that a Spiritual Journey does not necessarily include religion or the Word Of God.
-Some people scoff at the notion, however, I had rather be laughed at than think about not having the peace of mind that comes with believing in eternal life through Jesus Christ.
+Yes, we know that some Religious Philosophers may tell you that a Spiritual Journey does not necessarily include religion or the Word of God.
+Some people scoff at the notion; however, I would rather be laughed at than think about not having the peace of mind that comes with believing in eternal life through Jesus Christ.

 No One Says That Living Our Life According To God’s Plan Is Always Easy

 Bad things happen to good people.
-Life many times is complicated, but never beyond the impossible with Jesus directing our life.
-We are all very different individuals and our needs, and talents even as Christians are very different just as in our natural life.
+Life is complicated many times, but never beyond the impossible with Jesus directing our lives.
+We are all very different individuals, and our needs and talents, even as Christians, are very different, just as in our natural lives.
 Fear of not being good enough or as good as another often sets in.
 Those voices that dictate the negative are not from the Lord.
 When the Lord is in charge of our lives, there is no need to fear.

 Our Spiritual Journey Determines Our Destination

 Today could be the last day of your life.
-It could be the last time you have a chance of making sure you are walking the “Spiritual Journey,” Christ would have you walk.
-He does not expect us to walk according to anyone else’s specifications, but to seek His will for our life.
+It could be the last time you have a chance of making sure you are walking the “Spiritual Journey” Christ would have you walk.
+He does not expect us to walk according to anyone else’s specifications, but to seek His will for our lives.

-He gives us leadership, which we know as pastors, or ministers, who are on mindful watch for our souls as well.
-His will for our life is well explained all in one place.
-Not many places and it is within the Word of God.
+He gives us leadership, which we know as pastors or ministers, who are on mindful watch for our souls as well.
+His will for our life is well explained in one place.
+Not many places, and it is within the Word of God.
 He admonishes us to watch over our souls and tells us exactly how He expects us to maintain our walk on our spiritual journey.

 The Word – The Bible

-The Bible gives us admonition for those things which are not becoming to someone who is on their journey to everlasting peace.
-He also gives us examples of what we need to be like, and how to be an influence to help another soul find Christ.
+The Bible gives us admonition for those things that are not becoming to someone who is on their journey to everlasting peace.
+He also gives us examples of what we need to be like and how to be an influence to help another soul find Christ.
 After all, that is part of the journey.

 We are to help other souls know that Christ died for all humanity.
-The Bible also gives us the kind of spirit we must have to be in tune with what Jesus has outlined for us as Christians.
+The Bible also gives us the kind of spirit we must have to be in tune with what Jesus has outlined for us as Christians on a Spiritual Journey.
 A spirit like His…

 Apostle Paul’s Writings

-This scripture stands out, in the Apostle Paul’s writings when He was in prison.
+This scripture stands out in the Apostle Paul’s writings when He was in prison.
 It gives some of the best advice on what it takes to travel the spiritual journey that will lead us forward.
-It does warn us of going backward or taking the wrong path.
-He was still teaching and giving the saints admonition for their soul’s sake, for a better journey.
+It warns us to go backward or take the wrong path.
+He was still teaching and giving the saints admonition for their souls’ sake, for a better journey.

-“Rejoice in the Lord away: and again I say, Rejoice.
+“Rejoice in the Lord always: and again, I say, Rejoice.
 Let your moderation be known unto all men.
 The Lord is at hand.
 Be careful for nothing, but in everything by prayer and supplication with thanksgiving let your request be made known unto God.
 And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.”

 “Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.”
 Philippians 4: 4-8 (KJV)

-That says so much in simply a few words.
-That is our mission to call ourselves Christians and followers of Christ.
+That says so much in just a few words.
+That is our mission to call ourselves Christians and followers of Christ on our Spiritual Journey.
 This is where we pray for those things which so easily beset us.

 When Getting Bogged Down